libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 9/24 Continued to work on Sub-Agent system.

 • 9/23 Added Memory Search Sub-Agent and an autonomous web-search if the needed information is not in the External Resources DB.

 • 9/23 Continued to work on Sub-Agent framework